 What happens next?

 Initially, we will discuss your circumstances and help you to understand whether or not your case can be pursued.
-If it is agreed that it can, we will gather all the necessary evidence to create a strong case in order to give you the best chance of recovering compensation.
+Once this has been established, we will gather all the necessary evidence needed to make a strong case and give you the best chance of recovering compensation.

-We will obtain all relevant medical records and go through each of these with you, then instruct independent experts in the appropriate areas of specialism to advise on whether or not you or your family member has received substandard treatment.
+We will obtain all relevant medical records and go through these with you, then instruct independent experts in the appropriate areas of specialism to advise on whether or not the affected individual has received substandard treatment.
 Once we have supportive expert evidence, court proceedings will begin and the claim will be processed as quickly as possible.

 Speak to us